davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.exhash/index.md

     ...
     ```

-    In the format above, `<i>` is the integer bit-depth of the global directory. `<B>` is an bit string representation of a global address. `<j>` is the integer bit-depth of the local directory. `<b>` is the bit string representation of the local bucket's address.
+    In the format above, `<i>` is the integer bit-depth of the global directory. `<B>` is a bit string representation of a global address. `<j>` is the integer bit-depth of the local directory. `<b>` is the bit string representation of the local bucket's address.
 Finally, the binary keys that are stored in that bucket are listed in no particular order.

     Here's an example below for a local bucket size of 2 tuples.
 The global bit-depth is 2, so there are four addresses (entries) in the global directory: `00`, `01`, `10`, and `11` (one listed on per row).
 The global address `00` points to a local bucket (also addressed `00`) which stores a single key, `0000`.
 Both global entries `10` and `11` point to the _same_ local bucket.
 We know they're the same because the local bit depth in those buckets is only `1` (well, and also because they store the same keys).
 If you work this out on paper, you should get this result from inserting `0000`, `1001`, `0110`, `1011`, and `0100`, in that order.